drubin/presentations/2017/devops-meetup-jenkins/index.md

 * Testing
 * Building
-* Deployment / Release managemt
+* Deployment / Release management
 * Adhoc

+???
+What tool does every one use?
+What do they use it for?
+Testing/Deployment/Adhoc tasks
+- Jenkins
+- Travis
+- Circle / Snap / *
+- Team City / Bamboo / *

 ---